datasciencelifecycle/math493_fall2022/motivation.md

 What question(s) are you answering?
 What need are you filling?

+Based on transaction data, can we predict if a merchant will churn?

 **Background**

 Why is this important?
 What work has previously been done?

+If churning can be predicted, resources can be directed to merchants who are loyal to the suppliers.
+In addition, suppliers can improve management of customer relationships by identifying customers who will likely stop buying, so that actions can be taken to save them.
+Loyalty can be improved by rewarding loyal customers.

 **Stakeholders**

 Who are the important stakeholders and what has your team done to take them into consideration?
 What are the use cases you’re building for?

 **Ethics**